Chromodyne/c-prog-modern-approach/ch20/Exercises/readme.md

 ### **Answer**  ###

-We can easily toggle a bit to be a 1 by performing an OR (`|`) with a mask that contains a 1 bit in our desired location (In this case, bit 4.)
+We can easily set a bit to be a 1 by performing an OR (`|`) with a mask that contains a 1 bit in our desired location (In this case, bit 4.)

 **Note:** I will be using a `uint8_t` which stores up to 8 bits for brevity.